24 min read

 Actionable steps:

-- Identify key hypotheses: Based on your analytics, form hypotheses about what changes might improve conversion (e.g., "Changing the CTA color will increase clicks by X%").
+- Identify key hypotheses: Based on your analytics, form hypotheses about what changes might improve conversion, for example, "Changing the CTA color will increase clicks by X%."

-- Test one variable at a time: To accurately measure impact, only change one element per test (e.g., headline, image, button text, layout).
+- Test one variable at a time: To accurately measure impact, only change one element per test, such as headline, image, button text, or layout.

 - Run tests long enough: Ensure you gather statistically significant data before declaring a winner.